Destiny 2 PvE Meta: What are the best weapons right now?

 The Ikelos SMG has been an excellent weapon since Season of Arrivals all the way back in Shadowkeep.
 It’s one of the most consistent primaries out there and something you should really consider getting your hands on.

-The primary is especially great for those that don’t mind getting their hands a little dirty.
+It's especially great for those that don’t mind getting their hands a little dirty.
 It’s the best option for close-ranged combat.
 It also has several great rolls.
-Threat Detector, Dynamic Sway Reduction, and Subsistence are great options in the third column.
+Threat Detector, Dynamic Sway Reduction, and Subsistence are excellent options in the third column.
 In the last column, you probably want Demolitionist or Surrounded, although Disruption Break is a possibility if you want to add a little utility to the gun.

 The only real downside to it right now is that it’s in the energy slot, where most of the best Special Weapons currently reside.
 That being the case, Cold Front and Extraordinary Rendition are excellent options for the Kinetic slot.